Achievable logoAchievable logo

 This derivative is undefined when the denominator is 0, which happens at x=0.

-Also notice the one-sided behavior:
+Also, notice the one-sided behavior:

-• as x→0−, c′(x)→−∞
+• As x→0−, c′(x)→−∞

-• as x→0+, c′(x)→∞
+• As x→0+, c′(x)→∞

-This derivative is undefined at x=0.
+which is undefined at x=0.

 Consider the function f(x) defined as: